Gwyneth Lewis: Biography

 Gwyneth Lewis was born into a Welsh-speaking family in Cardiff.
 Her father started teaching her English when her mother went into hospital to give birth to her sister.
+Her mother was abusive.

 Lewis attended Ysgol Gyfun Rhydfelen, a bilingual school near Pontypridd, and then studied at Girton College, Cambridge, University of Cambridge, where she was a member of Cymdeithas Y Mabinogi.
 She was awarded a double first in English literature and the Laurie Hart Prize for outstanding intellectual work.
-Lewis then studied creative writing at Columbia and Harvard, before receiving a D. Phil in English from Balliol College, Oxford, for a thesis on 18th-century literary forgery featuring the work of Iolo Morganwg.
+Lewis then studied creative writing at Columbia and Harvard, before receiving a D.Phil. in English from Balliol College, Oxford, for a thesis on 18th-century literary forgery featuring the work of Iolo Morganwg.

 Lewis was made a Harkness Fellow and worked as a freelance journalist in New York for three years.
 She then returned to Cardiff as a documentary producer and director at BBC Wales.
 She left the BBC in 2001 after receiving a £75,000 grant from the National Endowment for Science, Technology and the Arts to carry out research and sail to ports linked historically with the inhabitants of her native Cardiff.

+She was elected a Fellow of the Royal Society of Literature in 1999.

 Lewis later wrote the words which appear over the Wales Millennium Centre, which opened in November 2004.
 The same words form the title of Karl Jenkins's cantata In These Stones Horizons Sing, which is partly set to lyrics by Gwyneth Lewis.
 In 2005 she was elected Honorary Fellow of Cardiff University.
 The same year she was made the first National Poet of Wales.

 Lewis was a judge for the 2011 Hippocrates Prize for Poetry and Medicine.
 On 6 August 2012, Gwyneth Lewis won Y Goron (the Crown) at the National Eisteddfod at Llandow for a collection of poems on the set title of Ynys (Island).

+In 2013, Lewis was elected as a Fellow of the Learned Society of Wales.

 Lewis was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to literature.
+She returned to Balliol College to serve as Artist in Residence in 2023 and again in 2024.